 Assembling and Frying your Monte Cristo Sandwich

 Let’s get back to our Monte Cristo sandwich.
 To assemble the Monte Cristo, first spread mayonnaise and mustard over each slice of bread.
-Our tried-and-true amazing recipe uses a spread of Pumpkin Honey Mustard which is available to you in our online shop.
+Our tried-and-true amazing recipe uses a spread of Pumpkin Honey Mustard.
 Then layer on ham and shredded cheese.
 Once you assemble the sandwich, dip and coat it in beaten egg and then fry it in butter until it’s golden brown.
 Don’t you just love how that sounds already?

 The classic way to serve a Monte Cristo sandwich is with a side of jam or jelly for dipping.
-We recommend a heaping portion of Mr. & Mrs. Greek Strawberry Jam for dipping, which is also available for purchase in our online pantry.
+We recommend a heaping portion of Strawberry Jam for dipping.
 The entire combo of the gourmet mustard and jam flavors is amazing.

 You’re going to love this Monte Cristo Sandwich with Pumpkin Honey Mustard drizzled with Strawberry Jam for breakfast, brunch, lunch, and even dessert.
 For breakfast, try it sprinkled with powdered sugar, fresh fruit, and a café au lait (coffee with milk).
 It is such an easy, satisfying and delicious sandwich for any meal.
 Plus, it’s the perfect way to use leftover holiday ham, and open jars of mustard and jam, keeping with our motto of "no jars left behind."